Beginners Guide to Biohacking

 Nutrition affects everything in the human body and therefore is an essential component of biohacking.

-As mentioned in the previous point, we can use the results of genetic profiling to determine the strengths and weaknesses of our body so that we may optimize these attributes.
+As mentioned in the previous point, we can use the results of genetic profiling to determine the strengths and weaknesses of our body.
+We do this so that we can optimize these attributes.

 We’re essentially “hacking” our nutrition to meet the strengths and weaknesses of our DNA.